pvanallen/delft-ai-toolkit/README.md

      ssh pi@delftbt0.local
      ```
      * **Password** - The default password for the standard Delft AI Toolkit disk image is "**adventures**"
-     * **Get the RPi WiFi IP Address** - Once logged in, copy and save the IP address of the RPi by typing the below.
+     * **Get the RPi WiFi IP Address** - Once logged in, copy and save the IP address of the RPi by typing "ifconfig" as below.
 You'll see an entry for **"wlan0"** which is the WiFi connection - from there copy the IP address (e.g. 10.4.27.47)

      ```bash
     ifconfig